-They might not be able to tap their foot to the same rhythm as the next person but may end up better off in the long run because the score was composed with care, and the stage set with their specific needs in mind.
+A client might not be able to tap their foot to the same rhythm as the next person but may end up better off in the long run because the score was composed with care, and the stage set with their specific needs in mind.
 We remind them that investing is a tool to get them to where they need to be.